CSSHoudini/css-houdini/README.md

 # Extends CSS with the Houdini powers

-A set of modules to extends your CSS with the Houdini powers.
+A set of worklets to extends your CSS with the Houdini powers.